Liberation Day (Channel Islands): Ceremonies

 Since the 50th anniversary of Liberation in 1995, a pattern of official ceremonies has developed based in and around Liberation Square in Saint Helier where the events at the Harbour Master's Office and Pomme D'Or Hotel occurred in 1945.
-Following a special sitting of the States of Jersey in the morning, States Members, clergy, the Bailiff of Jersey, the Lieutenant-Governor, Jurats, Crown Officers and other officials process from the Royal Square to Liberation Square accompanied by the Royal Mace and the Bailiff's Seal.
-An open air ecumenical service takes place in Liberation Square followed by the singing of "Man Bieau P'tit Jèrri"/"Beautiful Jersey" (in Jèrriais and English) and a re-enactment of the raising of flags (including that at Fort Regent).
+Following a special sitting of the States of Jersey in the morning, States Members, clergy, the Bailiff of Jersey, the Lieutenant-Governor, Jurats, Crown Officers, and other officials process from the Royal Square to Liberation Square accompanied by the Royal Mace and the Bailiff's Seal.
+An open-air ecumenical service takes place in Liberation Square followed by the singing of "Man Bieau P'tit Jèrri"/"Beautiful Jersey" (in Jèrriais and English) and a re-enactment of the raising of flags (including that at Fort Regent).
 A parade of vintage and military vehicles, bands and service organisations is reviewed by the official party.

 The afternoon community celebrations are of an informal character, including a programme of entertainments and stalls in Saint Helier.

 An official ceremony also takes place at the Crematorium where there is a memorial to victims and slave workers of various nationalities.
 Representatives of affected nationalities take part in the commemoration.

-In 1995, artist Eric Snell designed the Liberation Monument in St Peter Port to commemorate Liberation day.
+In 1995, artist Eric Snell designed the Liberation Monument in St Peter Port to commemorate Liberation Day.
 The needle-like monument is designed to cast a shadow on a bench where the liberation of Guernsey is described.
 It was unveiled on 9 May 1995 by Prince Charles while military helicopters flew past.

-The celebrations to mark the 75th anniversary of the liberation could not be held in 2020 or 2021 due to the COVID-19 pandemic and were postponed until 8–10 May 2022 when the Prince Edward, Earl of Wessex and Sophie, Countess of Wessex were royal guests at the celebrations in Jersey, Guernsey, Alderney and Sark and read a message to islanders from Queen Elizabeth II.
+The celebrations to mark the 75th anniversary of the liberation could not be held in 2020 or 2021 due to the COVID-19 pandemic and were postponed until 8–10 May 2022 when Prince Edward, Earl of Wessex and Sophie, Countess of Wessex were royal guests at the celebrations in Jersey, Guernsey, Alderney, and Sark and read a message to islanders from Queen Elizabeth II.